Vpet95/git-sc/README.md

 ```
 Options:
   -V, --version                                output the version number
   -d, --git-dir <path>                         path to the git repository.
 If omitted, current directory is used
   -p, --parent <branch>                        the parent branch to use. **Note: this tool assumes your local and remote branches have identical names.
   -u, --update                                 update the parent branch before creating the new branch
-  -r, --remote <remote>          the name of the remote to use when updating the parent branch.
-Can optionally be set via P_REMOTE environment variable.
+  -pr, --parent-remote <parent branch remote>  the name of the git remote to use when updating the parent branch.
+  -cr, --child-remote <child branch remote>    the name of the git remote to use when creating and linking to the remote of you newly created branch.
+If omitted, uses the parent remote
   -bp, --branch-prefix <prefix>                a prefix to give the branch name prior to the shortcut ticket number.
   -o, --overwrite                              overwrite local branch if it already exists.
 NOTICE: this will discard any working changes you have
   -l, --limit <count>                          Limits the number of words in the resulting branch name.
 If omitted, or zero, all unfiltered words are included.
+  --debug                                      Determines whether git-sc outputs status and debug messages to the console
   --twinword-api <token>                       Your twinword API key.
 To generate one, go to https://rapidapi.com/twinword/api/topic-tagging/ and make a free account.
-If omitted, a simpler name filtering algorithm is used.
+If omitted, a simpler name filtering algorithm
-                                 git-sc will also look at the RAPID_HOST environment variable.
+                                               is used. git-sc will also look at the RAPID_HOST environment variable.
   --rapidapi-host <URL>                        Your RapidAPI Host name.
 To generate one, go to https://rapidapi.com/twinword/api/topic-tagging/ and make a free account.
-If omitted, a simpler name filtering algorithm is used.
+If omitted, a simpler name filtering
-                                 git-sc will also look for the TWINWORD_TOKEN environment variable.
+                                               algorithm is used. git-sc will also look for the TWINWORD_TOKEN environment variable.
   --shortcut-api <token>                       Your Shortcut API token.
 This parameter is required. git-sc will also look for the SC_TOKEN environment variable
   -c, --config                                 Path to a configuration JSON file containing git-sc options
   -h, --help                                   display help for command
 ```

 #### Configuration JSON